ErikOSorensen/StatsOkonomen/content/post/2022-12-06-met528-scientific-methods-spring-2023/index.md

 Starting spring 2023, MET528 will be given in weekly lectures.
 We will meet in **Auditorium F**, every **Tuesday morning** throughout the semester, from 0815 to 1000.
 First day of lecturing is January 10, last day is April 18.
-There is no lecture April 4.
+There is no lecture March 28 or April 4.

 # Evaluation